Jfortin1/RAVEL/README.md

 library(RAVELData)
 have.fsl() # Should be TRUE if fsl is correctly installed
 ```

-Then we perform a 3-class tissue segmentation on the T1-w image with the FAST segmentation algorithm:
+We first load the skull-stripped image to be segmented:

 ```{r}
 img_path <- system.file(package="RAVELData", "data/JHU_MNI_SS_T1_Brain.nii.gz")